zammad/zammad-admin-documentation/manage-knowledge-base.rst

    🧭 Customize the nav menu that appears in the header of the knowledge base.

+.. hint:: ``Target`` let's you decide if you want the link to be opened within a new browser tab upon click or not.

 Use this section to unify the knowledge base with your own website’s main navigation.
 Entries added here will appear in the knowledge base like so: